maartenvana/docker-for-it-rockstar-developers/Progress.md

 - Time: ??

 ## 10. Integration Testing
-- NOT Completed
+- Completed
 - Time: ??

-- Demo overrides of compose files -> do it in 10
-- Need to Create an integration test for a web app that uses a database
-  - This should be way closer to the realworld
-  - Just use docker-compose
+## Bonus 12.
+Using the docker API demo
 - Created C# project with docker api demo
-  - Haven't figured out yet why its not building the container -> "pipe is broken"
-  - Maybe abandon the docker api since it can be very specific
-  - Or instead of creating containers with the docker api, just create the dependencies like MySQL and keep this as a bonus "10.2" demo?
+  - instead of creating containers with the docker api, just pull the dependencies like MySQL and keep this as a bonus "10.2" demo?

 ## Bonus: 11.
 Pushing to a registry
 - NOT Completed